 It’s really good when gluten free options are clear on a menu, and in theory this should be perfect, and most of the time it is.
 But, unfortunately I have found that some dishes on gluten free menus are not necessarily guaranteed to be suitable for a coeliac, and therefore further questions need to be asked when ordering.
 On a few occasions when I have checked about the suitability of meals, I been advised that chips listed on a gluten free menu have been cooked in the same oil as gluten containing foods??
 When I have explained that they are not then gluten free, I have been advised “ it depends on how sensitive you are”.
 This response really bothers me, as for any coeliac, food that has been affected by gluten cross contamination is not safe.
 Of course I will always politely explain this to a member of staff.

-Quick check list to help you eat out safely and keep that pesky gluten out of your diet………
+Quick check list to help you eat out safely and keep that pesky gluten out of your diet:

 - No matter how often you eat somewhere, still always check suitability for your diet.
 Staff and ingredients change and something that was OK previously, may not be now.

 - Even when a menu states gluten free you need to of course always cover the cross-contamination element too, asking questions like, “do you use a separate fryer, chopping boards, toaster, utensils, butter and condiments, are your dressings gluten free, etc?”

 - Dont forget to check drinks.
 Especially hot ones like hot chocolate (I have also come across some tea’s that contain gluten).
-Sometimes cafes use oat milk that is not gluten free, so double check about this and if it is the case, ensure the steamer has had a good clean before they froth your milk.
+Sometimes cafes use oat milk which is not gluten free, so double check about this and if it is the case, ensure the steamer has had a good clean before they froth your milk.
 Also double check the sprinkles being dusted on your cappuccino, they are not always gluten free.
 That goes for marshmallows too.
-And watch out for that pesky biscuit that may have been popped on your saucer – don’t eat it unless you have been advised it’s a special one just for you and it is gluten free!!
+And watch out for that pesky biscuit that may have been popped onto your saucer – don’t eat it unless you have been advised it’s a special one just for you and it is gluten free!!

-- If in doubt leave it out.
+- If you’re in doubt leave it out.

 It’s great to eat out, sharing special times with friends and family.
 The more we do it the more we spread the gluten free word and we all get to experience some pretty amazing food!
-Big thanks to all those lovely places that offer super service and delicious gluten free food – your magic!
+Big thanks to all those lovely places that offer super service and delicious gluten free food – you’re magic!